 As the above discussion makes clear, that is completely backward.
 Setting aside the definitional question just discussed, determining a child's "physiological" sex in disputed cases would be far more difficult than determining their gender identity.
 Moreover, assessing physiological sex-unlike gender identity-would require inspections of students' genitalia, internal sex organs, and/or DNA.
-The notion of lining schoolchildren up for forced examination of their sex organs, palpation of their gonads, or extraction of their genetic material to determine restroom access is horrifying.
+The notion of lining school-children up for forced examination of their sex organs, palpation of their genetic material to determine restroom access is horrifying.
 One could hardly think of a greater affront to the dignity of American schoolchildren.